Unlabeled Compression Schemes Exceeding the VC-dimension: Introduction

 \begin{defi}[Vapnik-Chervonenkis \cite{VC}] Let \F be a family of functions $B\to\{0,1\}$.
 We say that \F shatters $X \subseteq B$ if every function $g:X\to\{0,1\}$ has an extension in \F. The \emph{VC-dimension} of \F, $\vc(\F)$, is defined as the size of the largest $X$ that is shattered by \F. \end{defi}

 Littlestone and Warmuth \cite{LW} observed that $\lcs(\F)\ge \vc(\F)/5$ always holds but could not give any compression scheme for general families whose size depended only on $\vc(\F)$.
 Floyd and Warmuth \cite{FW} conjectured that $\lcs(\F)\le \vc(\F)$ always holds.
 (There are simple examples that show that this would be sharp.)
-Warmuth \cite{W} even offered \$600 reward for a proof that a compression scheme of size $O(d)$ always exists, but this has been proved only in special cases.\footnote{Floyd and Warmuth \cite{FW} claimed to have proved it for families of VC-dimension $d$ whose size is $\sum_{i=0}^d \binom{n}{i}$, i.e., the maximum size allowed by the Sauer-Shelah lemma, but recently an error was discovered in their argument.}
+Warmuth \cite{W} even offered \$600 reward for a proof that a compression scheme of size $O(d)$ always exists, but this has been proved only in special cases.
+Most notably, Floyd and Warmuth \cite{FW} claimed to have proved it for families of VC-dimension $d$ whose size is $\sum_{i=0}^d \binom{n}{i}$, i.e., the maximum size allowed by the Sauer-Shelah lemma; an error in the original argument was recently fixed in \cite{CCMW}.

 In 2015, Moran and Yehudayoff \cite{MY} have managed to prove that a compression scheme exists whose size depends only on $\vc(\F)$, but their bound is exponential in $\vc(\F)$.